 - Cold urticaria, caused when the skin is exposed to something extremely cold or cold weather

-- Cholinergic urticaria caused due to sweating
+- Cholinergic urticaria is a chronic inducible urticaria caused due to sweating

 - Contact urticaria, which results in rashes, occurs when the person comes into contact with a substance that triggers a breakout of hives